rklaehn/rklaehn.github.io/_posts/2015-12-18-array-based-immutable-collections.md

 # Motivation

 Primitive arrays are fast and compact in memory.
-But they are mutable, have a lot of quirks, and do not even have a working equals and hashCode.
+But they are mutable, have a lot of quirks, and do not even have a working equals and hashcode.
 So they are rarely used directly as data structures in scala.

 This library wraps flat, primitive arrays as **immutable** sequences, sets and maps.
 Now at first, the idea of having an immutable data structure backed by a single flat array without any sort of tree structure might seem **ridiculous**.
 Updating a single element is going to require copying the entire array and is thus going to be an O(n) operation.

 But take a look at the typical usage patterns for immutable collections.
 Often, you transform the entire collection repeatedly with a sequence of map, flatmap and filter operations.
 So optimizing for single element updates at the expense of things like compact in-memory representation might not be worth it.
-So the approach in this library is not to make single element updates as fast as possible, *but to give you the tools to avoid having to do it in the first place*.
+So the approach in this library is not to make single element updates as fast as possible, *but to give you the tools to avoid having to do them in the first place*.

 Now obviously *building* a collection by starting with an empty immutable collection and then adding all elements one-by-one would be an O(n<sup>2</sup>) operation and thus totally unacceptable.
 See benchmark results below.
 But *intentionally* doing this is also very rare in my experience.
 Usually you have some sort of sequence or iterable which you want to convert into a collection.
 That can always be done in at most O(n log n) using [the sonic reducer](https://github.com/rklaehn/sonicreducer).
 But I might get to that later.